 Here is that adjustment, similar to the one above that I doubled up on mainly because of the shadows not going up as much as I wanted it to with one adjustment layer.

 Here is where we stand after all of those precise and targeted edits we made to the eyes and face using the adjustment brush.
 It allowed us to warm up the hands, brighten the iris, lighten up the whole eye socket and turn up the brightness on the face as a whole.
 If we look at the histogram now it has come a long way, compared to the original settings we started with.
 We now have detail in the blacks/shadows which are ideal especially when printing for the look I’m going for.
 The other thing we can notice is that the eyes pop out a lot more and you can see color in them, as opposed us having black dots for eyes, like when we started.
-If you come to this point and wanted to pull back a little on the eyes then you can do that by going back into the adjustment brush and making changes as needed.
+If you come to this point and wanted to pull back a little on the eyes then you can do that by going back into the guide on how to use adjustment brush and make changes as needed.

 I am not going into the specifics of the color adjustments I did, that will be covered in another Lightroom tutorial coming soon.
 I will say that I generally start out with an end feeling that I want the photo to have.
 If I am using presets, I then choose a preset that gets me started and make my adjustments as needed.
 If you do want some presets to get started with, check out some Lightroom presets from Sleeklens.
 At this point, we can look at the histogram and notice that there is information in most of the range.
 This does not always have to be the case especially for high key or low key images.
 I do have to say that if I was doing more retouching, I would go into Photoshop.
 In this image, I would maybe go in and remove some of the lines under the eyes but that is a different work flow and tutorial.